named-data/ndn-cxx/README-dev.md

 Licensing
 ---------

-Contributions to the library must be licensed under the LGPL v3 or compatible license.
-If you are choosing LGPL v3, please use the following license boilerplate in all `.hpp` and `.cpp` files:
+Contributions to ndn-cxx must be licensed under the LGPL v3 or a compatible license.
+If you choose the LGPL v3, please use the following license boilerplate in all `.hpp` and `.cpp` files:

     /* -*- Mode:C++; c-file-style:"gnu"; indent-tabs-mode:nil; -*- */
     /*